The RunDNA Systematic Approach builds better runners using 3 pillars for improving performance we know you'll find helpful.

-The RunDNA Systematic Approach builds better runners using 3 key elements we know you'll find helpful:
+The RunDNA Systematic Approach builds better runners using 3 pillars for improving performance we know you’ll find helpful.